 Finally, we used 27,000 Starwood points to stay 1 night in 2 rooms in Rhodes, Greece, and 2 different hotels in Cairo.

 In total, our flights and hotels should have cost us ~$109,100.
 But with miles and points, it only cost us ~$4,400!

 Which cards would you recommend to open for a trip like yours?

 For the most part, I recommend opening cards whenever there is a great offer for them.

 However, for this trip (and most trips), cards that earn flexible points were particularly helpful.
-So I would recommend the Chase Sapphire Reserve, Chase Sapphire Preferred, Chase Ink Business Preferred, the Platinum Card® from American Express (business or personal version when the bonus is at least 100,000 AMEX Membership Rewards points), and American Express EveryDay® Preferred Credit Card.
+So I would recommend the Chase Sapphire Reserve, Chase Sapphire Preferred, Chase Ink Business Preferred, The Platinum Card® from American Express, The Business Platinum® Card from American Express OPEN (business or personal version when the bonus is at least 100,000 AMEX Membership Rewards points), and American Express EveryDay® Preferred Credit Card.

 How did you search and find the award flights?

 After I gave up on using American Airlines miles for our trip, I knew I had enough miles and points to make the trip on Star Alliance airlines.
 So I started searching on United Airlines from all of the North American hubs.
 And all of the European hubs to cross the Atlantic.

 Once I found the Montreal to Istanbul and London to New York flights which had 6 Business Class seats open, I searched on the United Airlines site for ways to get to and from Orlando and from Istanbul to Athens.